-Using spreads as a cartographic map, I am exploring of late how the eye wanders around a given shape.
-This idea was first introduced to me by Camelia Elias, through her teachings in Radiant Reading and also here.
-It is something most of us card readers already do, except this particular approach is an openly intentional one to contemplating the cards.
-Letting your eye wander around the layouts you use for spreads without positional restraints, intensifies and unlocks the potential to see and visualize the interplay of the cards, allowing you to immerse yourself as they interact with their movements, their tensions, and their release.
-In this way, it is very much both an art of contemplation and the art of mapping the tensions, the releases, the contractions, the gestures and the movements.
+I am exploring of late how the eye wanders around a given shape.
+This idea was first introduced to me by Camelia Elias through her teachings in Radiant Reading and also here.
+It is something most of us card readers already do, except this particular approach is an openly intentional one which focuses on contemplating the cards, instead of designating meanings for each position.
+It is about letting your eye wander around the layouts you use for spreads without positional restraints.
+Which in turn, intensifies and unlocks the potential to see and visualize the interplay of the cards, allowing you to immerse yourself in them as they interact with their movements, their tensions, and their releases.
+In this way, it is very much both an art of contemplation and the art of mapping gestures, shapes, and momentum.

 A spread, according to its dictionary definition, is about expansion, opening up, distribution, dispersal.
-Hence, and in my layman words, a card spread is about laying out possible routes of approach, expanding on a specific question.
+Hence, and in my layman words, a card spread is about laying out possible routes, expanding on a specific question.
 Looking at the different angles.

 Here we have 3 cards in the center with one card above and another below.
 If you let your eye wander around this landscape you can see several things.
 Now again, I dive into all this from a state of contemplation.
 First, the flanking cards can be seen as directional emanations.
 North, South, East, West.
 Or from an elemental angle, earth, fire, air, water.
 Radiating inward towards the one, or outward from the one to the directions.
 When viewed this way, the center takes on an almost grand overarching quality.
 As if taking in, receiving from all the fours corners the 4 distinct powers or forces.
 Inversely, the center is expanding in specific ways towards these directional forces.
 Whichever card that lands in the center is the culmination of all the 4 emanations.